thinktecture/relayserver/docs/glossary.md

 ### Interceptor

-An _Interceptor_ is a piece of code that you can provide via dependency injection and that is able to intercept
+An _Interceptor_ is a piece of code that you can provide via dependency injection which is able to intercept

 - a [Request](#request), after it was received by the [RelayServer](#relayserver) and before it is passed along to the [Connector](#connector) or